 The context

-Clashes between Napoli and Ajax fans had caused a stir in October 2022, reigniting the debate on violence in stadiums and in the surrounding streets.
-The “Gruppo Masseria”, which takes its name from the Neapolitan district of the same name, has been at the centre of attention for years for its role in Napoli’s “A” curve and for its links with the ultras environment.
+Clashes between Napoli and Ajax fans caused a stir in October 2022, reigniting the debate over violence in stadiums and surrounding streets.
+The "Gruppo Masseria," named after the Neapolitan neighborhood of the same name, has been in the spotlight for years for its role in Napoli's "A" bracket and its ties to the ultras scene.

 Gennaro Grosso, in particular, had ended up in the spotlight for a photo taken in a hotel in Naples together with the president of Napoli, Aurelio De Laurentiis, and for his role in the commission for the statue of Maradona, from which he resigned in February 2021.